7Block Labs

 • Corda 5.x

-• Enforce multi-signer CPIs for independent code attestation across members. (medium.com)
+• It's really crucial to enforce multi-signer CPIs for independent code attestation across various members.
+This adds an extra layer of security and helps keep everything trustworthy. (medium.com)

 • Fabric 3.x